bmorris3/whoseline-vis/README.md

 # whoseline-vis

 Whose line is it anyway?
-A simple Python package for identifying spectral lines
+A Python package for identifying spectral lines, with flask+bokeh!

 # How to run a local instance of `whoseline-vis`
 In a terminal, clone the `whoseline-vis` repository like so: